 Absolutely not.
 Clients pay our fees in full.
 We do require our applicants to pay for their CPR/First Aid training if they aren’t already certified and we also ask that on boarding Flex team members pay for their drug test up front but we reimburse you after 90-days of employment.

-We widely define professional experience to include supervised volunteer work with children in a church, non-profit or other setting.
-We also accept any paid babysitting work as long as it is not for family.
+We value exceptionalism over experience and seek to hire individuals who exhibit strong moral character and integrity – the qualities in a person that we can’t teach.
+Any applicant without sufficient experience may still be eligible for employment if he/she successfully completes our Care Camp training program and continuing education requirements.
+We widely define experience to include paid or volunteer work with children in a church, non-profit or other setting.
+We also accept any paid babysitting work.
 Anyone who has observed or supervised you in the aforementioned environment, may serve as a professional reference.

 Everyone has “off” days, including families.
 We may ask you to give them another chance.
 If for whatever reason you feel uncomfortable (personality type, parenting styles…etc), we will make proper arrangements to ensure you are in a good work environment.
 Sometimes that means we will not schedule you with that family in the future.

 The safety of our nannies and sitters is a big priority for us which is why we invest a significant amount of time and money meeting new clients in their homes or virtually before allowing the client to schedule care.
 We require families to go through the registration process including an initial consultation – (“Joe Shmoe” can’t call us on a Friday night and get a sitter at his home.)
 The only exception to this is Resort Care or Corporate Care shifts.

 It depends.
 If you are placed with a family through our Placement Division, you will more than likely be making a one-year commitment to consistently work with one family.